fazland/FazlandElasticaBundle/Resources/doc/cookbook/custom-repositories.md

 ##### Custom Repositories

 As well as the default repository you can create a custom repository for an entity and add methods for particular searches.
-These need to extend `FOS\ElasticaBundle\Repository` to have access to the finder:
+These need to extend `Fazland\ElasticaBundle\Repository` to have access to the finder:

 ```php